Add a little fun to your closing activity with emoji exit tickets!

 6. Emoji Sketch

 The Emoji Sketch exit ticket puts students’ artistic skills to use.
 It’s a simple yet powerful informal assessment.

 Students sketch an emoji that represents their understanding of the day’s activity.

-Though the drawing is done quickly, students must remember to highlight features that allow you, the teacher, to infer exactly how they’re feeling.
+Though the drawing is done quickly, students must remember to highlight features that allow the teacher to infer exactly how they’re feeling.

 To provide support, consider displaying an anchor chart with a variety of emoji characters.

-Students use it as a bank of ideas as they brainstorm which emoji to sketch for their emoji exit ticket.
+Students use this anchor chart as a bank of ideas as they brainstorm which emoji to sketch for their emoji exit ticket.

-To extend the Emoji Sketch exit ticket idea, require students to explain the reasoning of their drawing in 1 or 2 sentences written at the bottom of the exit ticket.
+To extend the Emoji Sketch exit ticket idea, require students to explain the reasoning of their drawing in one or two sentences written at the bottom of the exit ticket.

 Emoji exit tickets are the way to go for more lively informal assessments!